Big Brother (British TV series) series 3: Prizes

-The fourteen Housemates in the game are competing for the grand prize of £70,000.
-Each week, the Housemates attempted to complete various tasks assigned by Big Brother in exchange for a weekly budget, which they used to buy food and luxuries; this included buying things such as alcohol and cigarettes.
+The fourteen housemates in the game are competing for the grand prize of £70,000.
+Each week, the housemates attempted to complete various tasks assigned by Big Brother in exchange for a weekly budget, which they used to buy food and luxuries; this included buying things such as alcohol and cigarettes.
 Big Brother 3, much like the previous seasons, did not feature luxury competitions or prizes throughout the season.
-Big Brother 3 did offer prizes to the Housemates such as phone calls and video messages from home.
+Big Brother 3 did offer prizes to the housemates such as phone calls and video messages from home.

 House

 Big Brother 3 saw the series move to a different location, as Newham London Borough Council ordered the complex to be returned to a natural habitat after planning permissions expired in 2002 for the former house.
 The Big Brother house would be located at Elstree Studios, Borehamwood, Hertfordshire, since Big Brother 3 onwards until 2018.
 The house this season featured a completely different layout and look when compared to the two previous seasons.
 The house featured vibrant colors such as reds and oranges for both the walls and the furniture.
 This house was the first to feature stairs going from the front door to the house.
 On the launch night, host Davina McCall stated that there were numerous arguments over the sofa in the house, and that the one selected was the third to be placed in the house.
 The kitchen remained simple, with only necessities such as an oven, fridge, and sink.
 In the "Diary Room", in which housemates may speak privately and reveal their true feelings to the public, there is a more interesting look to it.
 The background of the room has the features the Big Brother logo of an eye in the background, with the chair this season is big and bright red.
 Like the previous editions, there are two bedrooms this season, with Davina referring to one of them as the "uncomfortable bedroom."
 Like the last season, the men and women chose to sleep in separate bedrooms, though this was not required by the rules.
 Big Brother 3 saw the return of chickens in the backyard, which was also a feature used in the first two seasons.
-The chickens are used as a source to get eggs, thus Housemates are not required to buy eggs as part of their shopping list.
-The house also features a garden, which the housemates use to grow plants and vegetables to eat.
+The chickens were used as a source to get eggs, thus housemates were not required to buy eggs as part of their shopping list.
+The house also featured a garden, which the housemates used to grow plants and vegetables to eat.
 This season had a pool in the backyard, making it the first season in which one was provided.
 Before the season began, there were rumours that a twist this season would see two houses being formed, however, Endemol confirmed that this was just a rumour.
 During the third to sixth week in the house, there was a large plastic gate separating the Poor and Rich sides of the house.